Livin’ it up in Rotorua: Skyline gondola and luge

 Other things to do in Rotorua

 If you prefer a more laid-back activity, how about the Polynesian Spa?
-The multitude of geothermal hot pools overlooking Lake Rotorua are worth a visit.
+The multitude of geothermal hot pools overlooking Lake Rotorua is worth a visit.

 What would you like to do most in Rotorua?